ppy/osu-wiki/news/2025/2025-11-25-osu-beatmapping-world-championship-2025-results.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/3YFLDlVcxvM" frameborder="0" allowfullscreen></iframe>
 </div>

 > Hi, [Blacky](https://osu.ppy.sh/users/11540165) here!
 My team and I often work by theme, where the reflection period can take three days or even a week.
-Since Azure Iris has a double meaning—the pupil of the eye and the flower—we combined these themes with the very mechanical and destructive side of the music by adding "tumors" on our sliders, like petals (or gears) coming out of them.
+Since Azure Iris has a double meaning — the pupil of the eye and the flower — we combined these themes with the very mechanical and destructive side of the music by adding "tumors" on our sliders, like petals (or gears) coming out of them.
 >
-> For the second part of the music, we preferred to make a much simpler and more fluid mapping with a lot of kick sliders, as well as a multitude of symmetrical patterns, because the melody of the music becomes clearer here—and this is the key passage of the track.
+> For the second part of the music, we preferred to make a much simpler and more fluid mapping with a lot of kick sliders, as well as a multitude of symmetrical patterns, because the melody of the music becomes clearer here — and this is the key passage of the track.
 >
 > As for the ending part, which was created by Timevid, it builds on the same concept as before, but with an additional connection between elements: all the slider art is centered in the middle, like the center of an eye.
 >